 It is time for their next visit and I am working on the list: boat ride on the Seine, lunch at the Eiffel Tower, marionettes, etc. I will share that with you another time.

-Galerie d’anatomie comparée et de Paléontologie (Paleontology museum information)
+Galerie d’anatomie comparée et de Paléontologie (Paleontology museum) Closed Tuesday

-Galeries de Minéralogie et de Géologie - closed for renovation
+Galeries de Minéralogie et de Géologie Closed Tuesday

 Ménagerie (zoo) Check their winter and summer times.
 Open every day.